 When camping, you want to pack lightweight, durable materials that don’t require extensive care or cleanup.
-A well-packed campfire cooking kit can help make cooking easier while out on the trail or in the campsite, so let’s take a look at cookware designed to help you enjoy your time outdoors to the fullest.
+A well-packed campfire cooking kit can help make cooking easier while out on the trail or in the campsite, so it's important to pack with that in mind.
+Let’s take a look at cookware designed to help you enjoy your time outdoors to the fullest.

 What Is a Campfire Cooking Kit?

 Some kits combine over 20 items, while others may include just one or two pre-kitted lightweight, highly versatile pieces.
-Other brands, like Made In, offer enough variety for you to build your own.
+Other brands offer enough variety for you to build your own.
 The type of kit you build depends on the trip you’re going on and the amount of weight you feel comfortable taking on the trail.

-When putting your kit together, steer clear of materials that break or deteriorate easily, such as glass and ceramic.
-Instead, choose a material that’s durable and lightweight: Non stick, aluminum, stainless steel, and carbon steel all offer both to varying degrees.
-Cast iron, although durable, may be too heavy for the trail—but great for car camping.
+When putting your kit together, steer clear of materials that break or deteriorate easily, like glass or ceramic.
+Instead, choose a material that’s durable and lightweight: enameled cast iron, stainless steel, and carbon steel all offer both to varying degrees—though keep in mind some cast iron can be quite heavy.

 The campfire cooking kit you choose will depend on where, what, and how often you cook over fire.
 Below, we’re sharing three of our favorite options that offer the most durability, functionality, and convenience.

-The Griddle System: Designed for indoor-outdoor cooking, our Griddle System is a modular toolkit that includes Made In’s award winning Griddle, Griddle Stand, Lid, and Grill Press.
-It’s the perfect multipurpose Set you can use on the stove, in the oven, on the grill, or over open flame.
+Designed for indoor-outdoor cooking, our Griddle System is a modular toolkit that includes our award winning Griddle, Griddle Stand, Lid, and Grill Press.
+It’s the perfect multipurpose set you can separately or together on the grill or over open flame.

 How to Use a Campfire Cooking Kit